EQuimper/equimper.com/posts/build-a-rest-api-with-adonisjs-and-tdd-part-3/build-a-rest-api-with-adonisjs-and-tdd-part-3.md

 adonis make:test GetUserChallenges
 ```

-In the test we will write it in one go.
+In the test, we will write it in one go.

 ```js
 'use strict'